Aetherxn/Azure-Security-Lab/7.Phishing-Investigation/README.md

 ## Key Learnings

-- Phishing campaigns rely heavily on domain impersonation and urgency tactics
+- Recognised common phishing techniques such as domain impersonation and urgency-based messaging used to trick users.
-- Email authentication failures were the most reliable early indicator in this case
+- Used email authentication checks (SPF/DKIM/DMARC) as early indicators to assess whether the email was legitimate.
-- Correlating Entra ID logs helped confirm no successful credential use
+- Correlated indicators of compromise with Entra ID sign-in logs to confirm no successful credential use.
-- No successful sign-ins were detected after click simulation
+- Verified in Microsoft Sentinel that there was no post-click suspicious activity or sign-in attempts.
-- Microsoft Sentinel is effective for linking phishing IOCs with user activity
+- Gained experience linking phishing indicators across email and identity logs to support faster incident validation.
-- Detection engineering is key to reducing time to identify and respond to phishing attempts
+- Understood how detection engineering improves the speed and accuracy of phishing investigations.